voidauth/voidauth/README.md

 > After VoidAuth starts for the first time, find the initial administrator username and password in the logs: `docker compose logs voidauth`.
 Use these credentials to log in and change the default username and password or create a separate user for yourself.

 > [!TIP]
-> Users are created by administrators on the Invitations page by creating a new Invitation, then sending the resulting invitation link.
+> Users are created by administrators on the Invitations page by creating a new Invitation, then sending the invitation link.

 Please see the [Getting Started](https://voidauth.app/#/Getting-Started) page for setup details and configuration options.